phodal/shire/docs/shire/shire-psi-query-expression.md

 ---
 layout: default
-title: Shire AST Query Language (In Progress)
+title: Shire PSI Query Expression
 parent: Shire Language
 nav_order: 7
 ---

-Shire AQL, is a query language that allows you to query the AST of the current file.
+Shire PSI Query Language, is a query language that allows you to query the AST of the current file.
 It is used in Shire to define the context of the current file and to define the actions that can be performed on the current file.

 ## Possible Design